A piece of homemade cake is easy, but a slice of pie? Not so much.

 Kate’s mission is to teach you how to make the best pie ever, and to invite you, through pie-making, to use your senses, trust yourself, and make what you can with what you have.
 Her other mission is to have a lot of fun, which should be easy as—well, you know.

 You’ll learn how to make dough by hand, select the best fruit, put a double crust pie together, bake it to perfection, and make up your own pie recipes.

 Register for Pie School

-Kate is currently booking Pie Schools in private homes located within 30 miles of Spokane, WA, or Olympia, WA, for groups of at least four.
+Kate is currently booking Pie Schools in private homes located within 30 miles of Spokane, Olympia, Seattle, or Portland for groups of at least four.
 To book a private Pie School session, send Kate a note via the contact form on her “About” page.
 She’ll be in touch to arrange a place, date, and time that suits the group.

 Tuition is $200 per student and can be paid once you and Kate agree on a mutually beneficial date and time.
 Tuition covers all ingredients and supplies.
-You’ll leave class with a pie you made yourself, plus a packet of recipes and a copy of Pie & Whiskey: Writers Under the Influence of Butter and Booze.
+You’ll leave class with a pie you made yourself, plus a packet of recipes and a copy of Pie & Whiskey or The Book of Difficult Fruit.